gvwilson/thirdbit/src/fiction/leaderboard/index.md

 So we danced,
 my motley crew and I,
 all our eyes on the leaderboard as clients climbed into the red zone.
-Number twenty-nine's patents were suddenly more valuable because—no.
-The "because" didn't matter, not now.
-All that mattered was that we could sell some of them for a fraction of their worth to someone two hundred spots lower in the list.
-That put the seventeen-year-old Queen of England in first place, but that was okay, she could give six hundred hectares of farmland to charity.
+A press release about anamorphic materials tripled the value of an elderly Belgian's patent portfolio, but they could give six hundred hectares of farmland to a climate resettlement program.
-No,
-make it eight hundred,
-just to be safe.
-Others in her ever-less-relevant circle would snark about her letting a little more money and power slip out of the "right" hands, but at least she'd be alive to ask what choice she had.
+Her fellow oligarchs would snark about letting a little more money and power slip out of the "right" hands, but at least she'd be alive to ask what choice she had.

-Shadows shortened and lengthened on my living room floor.
+Shadows shortened and lengthened on my living room floor as the dance went on.
 One hour left.
 Thirty minutes.
 Five.
-Two.
 My tablet bleebled.
 "Are you there?"
 An.ton asked.

 "I'm here."
-I had wondered if he would call.
+I had hoped he would call.

 An.ton cackled.
 "Good."
-Sixty seconds on the clock,
+Two minutes on the clock,
 and the rush of offloads we had planned so carefully started.
-A moment later my tablet bleebled a warning as my net worth began to skyrocket.
+A moment later my tablet bleebled as his net worth started to skyrocket.

-I stared at my screen.
-"What the fuck?"

-"You know what the funny part is?"
-He didn't wait for me to answer.
-"I lobbied for AI's being able to own property.
-It would have been a slam dunk in the good old days, but by the time it came to a vote, my crowd had a lot less influence than we used to."

-"I don't—"

-"I'm already dead, you moron!
-Dee ee aye dee dead.
-I died yesterday,
-right on schedule.
-You're talking to a sim,
-and guess what?
-I can't own jack shit,
-so it's all yours now."

 Thirty-one.
 Twenty-two.
 Fifteen.